valarauca/func_swap/README.md

 This crate is a macro that allows for you to define a function which can be hotswapped at runtime with another function (of the same symbol).
 The swap is memory safe even in concurrent systems.
-The over head is just a pointer load, and an `if != 0` jump at the start of your function (on AMD64/ARMv8).
+The over head is just a pointer load, and an != 0 jump at the start of your function (on AMD64/ARMv8).
-On older arm there is a load memory barrier on call this are the cheapest barriers generally.
+On older ARM there is a half memory barrier (load), this barrier is very cheap.

 Replacing a function does trigger a full `Ordering::SeqCst` memory barrier to ensure that all future calls will see the new function.

-To use this crate include
+To use this crate include:

 ```
 [dependencies]
-func_swap = "0.0.1"
+func_swap = "0.1.0"
 lazy_static = "0.2.*"
 ```